 To learn more about what to do about a termite infestation, you should speak with an experienced Baltimore termite damage lawyer.

 When to Sue a Dishonest Home Seller for Termite Damage

 Maryland requires a home seller to disclose the existence of a material defect.
 A material defect is a problem with the property that may be hazardous to the homeowner’s safety or health.
 This also includes issues that may require a substantial number of repairs.

 If it is determined that a home seller concealed a material defect or falsified a home inspection, you can sue that individual for fraud.
 It is important to note that you only have a limited amount of time to sue a dishonest home seller for fraud.

 Specifically, a lawsuit for fraud must be filed within three years in Maryland.
 If you do not file within the three-year timeframe, you risk having the court bar your claim.
 Fortunately, it may be possible to delay your filing deadline depending on the circumstances of your case.
 Despite the three-year filing deadline, it is wise to file your fraud lawsuit as soon as possible to avoid any complications with your case.

 Our Maryland Termite Damage Lawyers Can Help You File a Fraud Lawsuit

 If you or a family member was deceived a fraudulent home seller, you should contact an experienced Baltimore termite damage lawyer today.
 The fraud lawyers at Whitney, LLP possess decades of legal experience litigating a variety of termite infestation cases, and we would be proud to use that knowledge to represent you.
 Owning a home is a great accomplishment that should not be spoiled due to the actions of a deceptive home seller.
-To schedule a free legal consultation to discuss your case, call Whitney, LLP at (410) 583-8000.
+To schedule a consultation to discuss your case, call Whitney, LLP at (410) 583-8000.